npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 12 Apr 2024 12:16:40 +0530
 ### [Lok Sabha polls 2024: Meet S Damodaran, the Padma Shri winner selling vegetables for his campaign](https://www.firstpost.com/explainers/lok-sabha-elections-2024-s-damodaran-padma-shri-winner-vegetables-poll-campaign-13758855.html)

-Article found but Couldn't summarize
-S Damodaran, a Padma Shri awardee, is contesting as an independent candidate in the Tiruchirappalli Lok Sabha constituency.
-His unique campaign strategy involves interacting with vegetable vendors, creating flower garlands, and even selling vegetables
+S Damodaran, a 62-year-old Padma Shri awardee from Tiruchirappalli, is contesting as an independent candidate in the upcoming Lok Sabha elections.
+Known for his over 40 years of service in sanitation, Damodaran has been engaging with the public through unique campaign methods like making flower garlands and selling vegetables at the Gandhi Market.
+His campaign focuses on his deep roots in the community and his vision to make Tiruchirappalli a clean and green city.
+He emphasizes the need for infrastructure projects like a Ring Road and flyovers to improve the city's transport system.
+Damodaran's service has been recognized with the Padma Shri award for his contributions to sanitation in rural and urban areas.
+He has served under the tenure of nine prime ministers and aims to continue his social work through political office.

 Fri, 12 Apr 2024 10:41:53 +0530
 ### [How lapses by Haryana school are exposed after bus accident killed six children](https://www.firstpost.com/explainers/haryana-school-bus-accident-kills-six-children-lapses-exposed-13758812.html)

-Article found but Couldn't summarize
-A school bus in Haryana’s Mahendragarh crashed into a tree on Thursday, killing six students and injuring 20 more.
-The incident has also raised serious questions on why the school was operational on an Eid holiday, and the safety of the buses.
-It has also exposed some other lapses by the private institution
+On a day when India was observing Eid-ul-Fitr, a tragic accident occurred in Mahendragarh, Haryana, where a school bus crashed into a tree, resulting in the death of six students and injuries to 20 others.
+The bus was transporting approximately 40 children to G L Public School when the driver, reportedly driving rashly and under the influence of alcohol, lost control.
+The incident has sparked outrage and questions regarding the school's operation during a holiday and the safety measures in place for school transportation.

+The police have arrested the school principal, the bus driver, and a school secretary in connection with the incident.
+Charges have been filed under various sections of the Indian Penal Code and the Motor Vehicles Act.
+The fitness certificate of the bus had expired six years prior, and there were no helpers or female officials on the bus at the time of the accident.

+In response to the accident, the Haryana Education Minister has issued a show-cause notice to the school, and a government-appointed panel is set to investigate.
+Proposals have been made to cancel the school's recognition, and the state government has ordered a probe into the incident, with directives to check the fitness of all school buses.
+An assistant secretary of the Regional Transport Authority has been suspended for failing to check vehicles without valid documents.

+The education department is also reviewing the 'Surakshit School Vahan Policy' to ensure the safe transportation of children.
+The community is mourning the loss, and the last rites for the deceased children have been performed.
+The incident has highlighted the need for stricter enforcement of safety regulations for school transportation.

 Fri, 12 Apr 2024 10:34:37 +0530
 ### [Who is Truong My Lan, the business tycoon, sentenced to death in Vietnam's largest fraud case?](https://www.firstpost.com/explainers/truong-my-lan-business-tycoon-death-sentence-vietnam-largest-fraud-case-13758829.html)